AlessiaIacono/SwarmDrone_Control/README.md

 The primary challenge addressed is the simultaneous management of conflicting objectives: preventing collisions (with static obstacles and other agents) while maintaining network connectivity among swarm members.
 The method is validated using high-fidelity simulations of the **Crazyflie 2.1** nano-quadrotor dynamic model.

 ### Key Features
-**Decentralized Navigation:** Agents navigate toward a target without a centralized computer.
+* **Decentralized Swarm Control:** Each agent computes its own control inputs locally, ensuring scalability and robustness.
-**Safety Guarantees:** Provides formal mathematical guarantees of forward invariance for the safe set.
+* **Safety Guarantees:** Provides formal mathematical assurance of forward invariance for the safe set.
-**Topological Elasticity:** Allows the swarm to deform its shape to pass through narrow gaps while maintaining minimal connectivity.
+* **Topological Elasticity:** The swarm deforms its formation shape to pass through narrow gaps while maintaining the minimal connectivity required for coordination.
-**Cascaded Control:** Separates high-level trajectory planning from low-level attitude stabilization.
+* **Realistic Validation:** Tested on a full non-linear 6-DOF dynamic model of the **Crazyflie 2.1** nano-quadrotor.
 ## ⚙️ System Architecture
 The framework follows a three-layer cascaded structure: